Audition Songs by Musical

-The Best Audition Songs for A Gentleman’s Guide to Love and Murder – By Character
+Audition Songs for A Gentleman’s Guide to Love and Murder

-If you’re looking for audition songs for A Gentleman’s Guide to Love and Murder, it’s best to choose a character-driven musical theatre song that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for A Gentleman’s Guide to Love and Murder, it’s fitting to choose a character-driven musical theatre song that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because A Gentleman’s Guide is set in the early 1900s, the audition songs below are drawn from musicals set in the same period.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.